Literacy & Training for Employment Program

 Centres for Skills Innovation

-ORT established three Centers for Skills Innovation (CSIs) jointly with local women's associations to test and introduce skills training; to engage Trainers of Trainers to train youths as Peer Training Innovators who return to their communities to create micro-businesses.
-In 2014 LTEP incorporated a social mobilization campaign to increase Ebola awareness and prevention reaching almost 80,000 rural villagers.
+ORT established three Centres for Skills Innovation (CSIs) jointly with local women's associations to test and introduce skills training; to engage Trainers of Trainers to train youths as Peer Training Innovators who return to their communities to create micro-businesses.
+In 2014 LTEP incorporated a social mobilisation campaign to increase Ebola awareness and prevention reaching almost 80,000 rural villagers.
 In total, the program aims to deliver nearly 5 million training hours to 15,000 war-affected young people in some 150 communities with positive effects to ultimately benefit more than 50,000 people.